Danxaldanxe/vBulBot/README.md

 # Note
-The script isn't very user friendly, however i made it more or less as a personal side project.
-I may add some functionality that would make it easier to use.
-Such as commandline arguments that takes in the credentials for the spam account and total number of posts to be placed to give some more control over the program.
+The script isn't particularly user friendly, i made it more or less as a personal side project.
+I may add some functionality that would make it easier to use in the future .
+Such as commandline arguments to take in the credentials for the account tou set up and total number of posts to be placed to give some more control over the program.